youreachedrahat/PPBL-2023-Token-Registry/readme.md

 That action will take you directly to the **working-branch**, so you will do your assignment in that branch.You can check it using the `git branch` command.

-- Finally, execute the command `code .` for open your *development environment* and start to make changes.
+- Finally, execute the command `code .` to open your *development environment* and start to make changes.

->#### The Development Environment is a workspace for developers to make changes to the files that compound a project.
+> **Note: The Development Environment is a workspace for developers to make changes to the files that comprise a project.
 If you don't have yet an IDE installed in your machine, the usual election is Visual Studio Code.
 So go to the [VS Code official site](https://code.visualstudio.com/) and install it like any other software.
-Once you have VS Code open, go to the *extensions* tab (at the left of the screen) and search and install the *Remote Development* extension.
+Once you have VS Code open, go to the *extensions* tab (at the left of the screen) and search and install the *Remote Development* extension.**

 ### 3. Make changes.